france_unipaints arabic_unipaints English_unipaints

 How does raising dampness occur?

-the cause of rising dampness is groundwater.
+The cause of rising dampness is groundwater.
 Usually, it occurs when moisture seeps through the ground and then travels through the walls using ‘capillary action.’
 In most cases.
 The water mainly has salts which travel with the water through the wall.

 Capillarity action causes water from the ground to be absorbed upwards through the pores, or capillaries, within the walls and rising damp will eventually evaporate unless there are other factors that might inhibit evaporation.